Outlook for Midstream Energy

 - The oil price environment is unsustainable for all producers, not just for US shale.

 - Improved capital discipline and financial positioning was already in place coming into 2020.

 - MLPs offer tax-deferred income, with distribution yields well-above many other asset classes.

 - Shale production is “short cycle”, so when economic activity eventually picks up, US production will come back and exports will resume.

-Adam Fackler, CFA, Portfolio Manager, focuses on utilities, telecommunications, and midstream energy including master limited partnerships (MLPs).
+Adam Fackler, CFA, focuses on utilities, telecommunications, and midstream energy including master limited partnerships (MLPs).
 Prior to joining Miller/Howard in 2016, Adam spent 10 years at Rodman & Redshaw and KLR Group, focusing on MLPs, and at MLV & Co., covering exploration & production companies and MLPs.
 Adam holds a BS in Business Administration with a minor in Economics from Bucknell University.